 While trying to offload secondhand cigarettes, two 12-year-olds, Darren and Leon, become embroiled in a saga involving...
 Read More

 Director Mike Nichols’s timeless classic is reissued on the occasion of its fiftieth anniversary in a new digital restoration.
-Following his graduation from college, 21-year-old Benjamin (Dustin Hoffman) evades making plans for his future while...
+Following his graduation from college, 21-year-old Benjamin (Dustin Hoffman) evades making plans for his future while he begins an affair with...
 Read More

 ★★★★ – The Irish Times ★★★★ – The Guardian